eneuey/startup/README.md

 ![20230127_134614](https://user-images.githubusercontent.com/122322676/215194023-9445ce16-75c3-43d5-8e69-685200cc5bfd.jpg)

+NOTES FROM STARTUP SERVICE:
+From turning my startup into a service I now have a better understanding about how to write endpoints, and I have extensive experience in storing things in MongoDB.

 NOTES FROM SIMON REACT:
 From studying the code for simon react I learned how to properly structure a react application.
 I noticed that Professor Jensen put each function in its own file.
 By studying the code I am also now more familiar with the syntax and conventions for react.